 ESR13 will work with teachers of children aged 4 to 7 in a local school near TU Delft and will examine how to facilitate increased spatial development and thinking in STEM topics by applying design-based research to create craft or design-and-make project-based learning activities.

-Based in TU Dublin and overlapping in context with ESR8 and10, ESR15 will measure the relationship between spatial ability level and engagement with maker space workshop, in particular how children with low and high spatial ability engage with maker activities and how this interacts with gender.
+TU Dublin: ESR15 overlapping in context with ESR8 and10, will measure the relationship between spatial ability level and engagement with maker space workshop, in particular how children with low and high spatial ability engage with maker activities and how this interacts with gender.